 - Name files semantically.

-pricing-tiers-2026.pdfbeatsdoc1.pdffor filename-keyword retrieval. - When you upload, do a “trigger test” immediately: ask 2-3 questions that hit content only in that file.
-If retrieval fails on the test, troubleshoot before relying on the file.
+pricing-tiers-2026.pdfbeatsdoc1.pdffor filename-keyword retrieval. - When you upload, run a “trigger test” immediately: ask 2-3 questions that hit content only in that file.
+If retrieval fails on the test, fix it before relying on the file.

-- Keep Project file count at 8-12.
-Less is more for retrieval ranking.
+- Keep an active Project at 8-12 files, well under your plan’s cap.
+Less is more for ranking.

 - For files with many sections, give them clear

 # Sectionheadings.
-Chunking respects headings, so retrieved chunks come with cleaner surrounding context. - For long-lived Projects, periodically run a retrieval audit: pick a known fact from each file and ask.
-Files that fail the audit should be re-uploaded.
+Chunking respects headings, so retrieved chunks arrive with cleaner surrounding context. - For long-lived Projects, periodically re-run the retrieval audit above.
+Files that fail should be re-uploaded.

 Related